MdRehan2007/NeuroScan-AI/README.md

 ## Limitations & Honest Notes

-- The Nickparvar dataset's Train/Test split has documented near-duplicate leakage between slices of the same patient scan; treat very high accuracy numbers (99%+) on this dataset with appropriate skepticism, including this project's own result.
+Very high accuracy numbers on this dataset should therefore be treated with appropriate caution.
-- Both backbones can optionally run from-scratch (no ImageNet pretraining) — this is a much harder training regime on ~5,600 images and yields meaningfully lower accuracy (~93% in earlier experiments).
-Pretraining is the single largest lever in this pipeline.
+Glioma vs. meningioma remains the primary confusion.
-- Glioma vs. meningioma remains the primary confusion the model makes; see the confusion matrix above.
+This project is intended for research and educational purposes.
-- This project is for research/educational purposes and is **not** a clinical diagnostic tool.
+This system is not a clinical diagnostic tool.

 ## Acknowledgments